Read This First

 Prompt 2: Are morality and human rights objective and discovered or subjective and invented?

-The section turns on Hybrid Views.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Hybrid Views in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step takes the pressure from human rights and turns it toward human rights.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-The added philosophical insight is that Morality & Human Rights often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Morality & Human Rights is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 Advocates of natural law, such as Thomas Aquinas, argue that moral principles and human rights are part of the natural order of the world, discovered through reason.
 This view holds that certain rights and moral values exist independently of human opinion.